National Lacrosse League’s Saskatchewan Rush to fly Iroquois flag at home games - Red Deer Advocate

 “I think it’s really important (to fly the flag),” said Rush general manager Derek Keenan.
 “I think it’s really important that we honour those who created our game and give it to us today.
 I think it’s a really nice thing for our team to do and I think it’s going to be really good for the communities and for all the players that come through with that background.
 I think it’s going to be really good for the league.”

 SaskTel Centre, the Rush’s home arena, hosted the world junior indoor lacrosse championship from Aug.
 8 to 12.
-The Iroquois team brought the distinctive purple-and-white flag to the event and it was hung in the rafters beside the Canadian and American flags.
+Tournament organizers had the distinctive purple-and-white Iroquois flag hung in the rafters beside its Canadian and American counterparts.

-After Canada beat the Iroquois 15-10 in the gold-medal game the First Nations team gifted the flag to the arena.
-The Rush announced on Wednesday that they would continue to fly the flag for all of their home games in the professional league.
+After Canada beat the Iroquois 15-10 in the gold-medal game the flag was gifted to the Saskatchewan Rush, who announced on Wednesday that they would continue to fly the flag for all of their home games in the professional league.

 Shattler has played for the Iroquois Nationals in several tournaments throughout his career.
 Although he is an Ojibwe from Ontario’s Wikwemikong First Nation, the Iroquois team welcomes players from different Indigenous backgrounds.